This Week's Question: How do I get more online reviews?

 If you'd like to know my simple proven process of how you get five-star reviews for your business keep watching.

-I'm Tom Malesic, founder and President, of EZMarketing and you're watching Ask EZ.
+I'm Tom Malesic, founder and President, of EZMarketing, a website designer and digital marketing agency in nearby Lancaster, PA, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.

 Why aren't you getting reviews?